roderickjackson-bradley/socket_io_app/work/w10/d3/01-02-components-in-react/01-02-components-in-react.md

 Code the skeleton of the `<ColorPicker>` as a function component, putting it in its own folder, etc., just like `<GameBoard>`.

-Normally I encourage you to copy your own code to save time, however, for this exercise you should type everything out.
+Don't copy your other code - for this exercise you should type everything out.

 For now, let's not worry about layout.

-Don't forget to add the **component** CSS class to the outer React element.
+Don't forget to add the **component** CSS class to the outer React Element.

 Add `<ColorPicker>` to `<App>` and the display should look like this: